danburbul/miwc.github.io/_posts/2014-2-11-get-behind-year-of-code.md

 Each of these approaches is working well in some areas, and not so well in others.
 As more and more people start learning, we'll develop a better understanding of which combinations of methods work best and how this varies depending on the audience and goals.
 Teaching methods that work in the classroom may not work in a corporate environment, and someone whose goal is to make things will have a different impression of what's useful from someone who just wants to get better at working with developers.

 Year of Code's strength lies in not being attached to any one methodology or approach.
 They're free to engage with all the great "learn to code" initiatives out there, pool knowledge from across the industry, and connect those who want to learn with the resources they need to get coding.

+To find out more about Make It With Code visit <http://www.makeitwithcode.com>